-- 1.1 Allowable corrosion limit is the acceptable corrosion limit for the ship's structure in the area in question. - 1.2 Bay is the area between adjacent transverse frames from longitudinal bulkhead to longitudinal bulkhead (or side shell). - 1.3 Bulk carrier is a ship intended primarily to carry dry cargo in bulk and constructed generally with single deck, double bottom, topside tanks and hopper tanks in cargo spaces.
+- 1.1 Allowable corrosion limit is the acceptable corrosion limit for the ship's structure in the area in question. - 1.2 Bay is the area between adjacent transverse frames from longitudinal bulkhead to longitudinal bulkhead (or side shell). - 1.3 Bulk carrier is a ship which is constructed generally with single deck, double bottom, topside tanks and hopper tanks in cargo spaces and is intended primarily to carry dry cargo in bulk.
+Combination carriers are included.

-A Double Skin Bulk Carrier is a ship which is constructed generally with single deck, double bottom, top-side tanks and hopper side tanks in cargo spaces, and is intended primarily to carry dry cargo in bulk, including such types as ore carriers and combination carriers, in which all cargo holds are bounded by a double-side skin (regardless of the width of the wing space)
+A Double Skin Bulk Carrier is a ship which is constructed generally with single deck, double bottom, top-side tanks and hopper side tanks in cargo spaces, and is intended primarily to carry dry cargo in bulk, including such types as ore carriers and combination carriers, in which all cargo holds are bounded by a double-side skin (regardless of the width of the wing